 Visitors can view a collection of locomotives, cabooses, passenger cars and motor cars from 1880 to the 1930s.
 Kids are allowed to climb aboard some of the locomotives and experience what it would be like to be an engineer on one of the massive train engines.
 Travel Town’s original miniature train came from Gene Autry’s Melody Ranch and was a steam locomotive.
 Today non-steam locomotives are in service but the still pull the original Melody Ranch coaches.
 Griffith Park, 5200 Zoo Dr, Los Angeles, CA 90027

-Just a short walk from Travel Town is Los Angeles Live Steamers.
+Just a short walk from Travel Town in Los Angeles Live Steamers.
 On weekends visitors can climb aboard beautifully built and maintained 7½” gauge model trains with pocket-sized railroad passenger cars.
 A 15-minute ride on over two miles of track, through a miniature world, with tiny towns, low-hanging tunnels, and dainty bridges.
 Train rides are free!
 Griffith Park, 5202 Zoo Dr, Los Angeles, CA 90027

 Griffith Park & Southern Railroad opened in 1948 and has been a family favorite ever since that day.
 Your journey begins and the Los Feliz passenger station where you purchase train tickets.
 The trip aboard the miniature train is about a mile long and takes 15 minutes to complete.
 This area of the park also features pony rides.
 Griffith Park, 4400 Crystal Springs Dr, Los Angeles, CA 9002

 Sunset Ranch gives you a taste of the old west in Hollywood.
 Located in a corner of Griffith Park the ranch offers guided trail rides into the Hollywood Hills.
-Sunset ranch has been here since 1954 when it was relocated from Culver City.
+Sunset Ranch has been here since 1954 when it was relocated from Culver City.
 One hour, two hour and sunset dinner rides are available at the Ranch.
 3400 N Beachwood Dr, Los Angeles, CA 90068

 Old Zoo Griffith Park